Khaledabdsalame/Bank_System_SQLite/README.md

 Calls the menu function to start the user interaction loop.
 # Helper Functions:

-database(): Connects to the SQLite database and retrieves user information. valid_email(std::string): Validates the email format. valid_password(std::string): Checks the password criteria. valid_number(std::string): Ensures the input is numeric.
+database():Connects to the SQLite database and retrieves user information. valid_email(std::string): Validates the email format. valid_password(std::string): Checks the password criteria. valid_number(std::string): Ensures the input is numeric.